How Long Can You Bleed After an Abortion?

 After taking the abortion pill

 There are instances where one may have second thoughts after taking the first pill or choose not to take the second pill.
-It is essential to remember that the first pill is designed to stop embryo growth.
+It is essential to remember that the first pill is designed to break down the uterus lining.
 Therefore, if someone takes the first pill but not the second, there may be a significant chance of harm to the embryo.
-However, there are options for reversing medical abortion.
-Studies show that using progesterone within 24-48 hours after taking the first pill may improve one’s ability to “reverse” a medical abortion and carry a healthy pregnancy to term.

 When having a surgical abortion